ThinkingJoules/snapgraph/README.md

-# gundb-gbase
+# snapgraph
-gundb-gbase is a wrapper around Gun(^0.2019.612)
+snapgraph is a wrapper around Gun(^0.2019.612)

-This is sort of a command line (or console if you expose gbase to window) tool to help organize and connect nodes in graph.
+This is sort of a command line (or console if you expose snapgraph to window) tool to help organize and connect nodes in graph.
 It echoes of Neo4j, but approaches lables/node typing differently.
 This is currently a WIP so beware.
 Everything will change and data on disk will break.

 **[CLICK HERE TO GO DIRECTLY TO THE API DOCS!!](#api-docs)**

 # Features
-* Define nodeTypes with properties that gbase will enforce such as uniqueness*, data type, incrementing*, etc,
+* Define nodeTypes with properties that snapgraph will enforce such as uniqueness*, data type, incrementing*, etc,
 * Indexing nodes by adding 'Labels'
 * Relating nodes with a relationship
 * Basic queries and graph traversal (API works, but is messy)